dminGod/CallGPT/README.md

 3. Get an API key from OpenAI for ChatGPT ( from their website )

-4. Put your key in the HTML file and use.
+4. Put your API Key in the field in the top corner and make the calls.

 5. Modify the HTML file as you like.